-The Academic Visitor Programme provides academics with the opportunity to conduct research at The City Law School and take part in our academic community through participation in our departmental and institution research seminars.
+The Academic Visitor Programme provides academics with the opportunity to conduct research at The City Law School and to engage with our academic community through participation in our departmental and institution research seminars.

-The City Law School accepts 3 academic visitors per term.
+The City Law School accepts up to 3 academic visitors per term.

-There are two types of visitors: Visiting Fellows, who are more established academics, normally with a full-time position at an academic institution.
-Visiting Scholars, who are either early career researchers or PhD students.
+There are two types of visitors: Visiting Fellows, who are more established academics, normally holding a full-time position at an academic institution; Visiting Scholars, who are either early career researchers or PhD students.

 The City Law School awards Distinguished Visitor status to up to 2 applicants each year for academics with an outstanding record of publications and an international reputation in their field of expertise.
 Visitors in this category will benefit from a fee waiver.

 Our Academic Visitors must have a specific research project which they will pursue during their stay.
 There is no teaching associated with the Academic Visitors Programme.
 Please note that The City Law School does not offer any formal supervision to its visiting PhD students.

 The prospective visitors must include with their application an email confirmation from a City Law School academic who has agreed to act as a sponsor for the proposed research project.
 Please see the Law Research pages for a list of our research centres and groups and their associated academic experts.

 Academic Visitors are expected to acknowledge The City Law School in any publications produced (entirely or in part) while conducting research within the ambit of this programme.